alindeman/upgradingtorails4/text/02_upgrading.markdown

 gem 'journey', github: 'rails/journey'
 @@@

+`activerecord-deprecated_finders` allows certain dynamic finders that have been deprecated to keep operating correctly.
+More information about these changes is available in the upcoming [ActiveRecord](#activerecord) chapter.

+`journey` parses routes so that requests can be efficiently dispatched within the Rails application.
+At the current time, only the version from git is compatible with Rails 4.

 Finally, Rails 4 moves many features into gems that were previously shipped with Rails itself.
 Later chapters go into more detail about these changes.
-For now, however, add all of the gems that are required to keep many Rails features working properly after upgrading:
+For now, however, add all of the gems that are required to keep existing Rails features working properly after upgrading:

 @@@ ruby